top of page

 They also remain one of entertainment’s most reliable audiences.
 Adults 50+ account for over 30% of U.S. movie theater attendance⁶ and spend more than $10 billion annually on movies and streaming.⁷ This is why older actors are increasingly the new box office draw, especially in the best movies with mature main characters.

 When Hollywood leans into this reality, results follow.
-The Best Exotic Marigold Hotel, powered almost entirely by actors over 65, grossed approximately $137 million worldwide on a $10 million budget.⁸ Everything Everywhere All at Once, led by Michelle Yeoh in her late 50s and Jamie Lee Curtis, mid-60s, earned over $140 million globally, proving the success of diverse age representation in film.⁹ Nomadland, anchored by Frances McDormand in her 60s, delivered outsized cultural impact, underscoring how stories of reinvention resonate across generations.¹⁰
+The Best Exotic Marigold Hotel, powered almost entirely by actors over 65, grossed approximately $137 million worldwide on a $10 million budget.⁸ Everything Everywhere All at Once, led by Michelle Yeoh in her late 50s and Jamie Lee Curtis in her mid-60s, earned over $140 million globally, proving the success of diverse age representation in film.⁹ Nomadland, anchored by Frances McDormand in her 60s, delivered outsized cultural impact, underscoring how stories of reinvention resonate across generations.¹⁰

 These films work because authenticity ages better than recycled IP.
-Stories about love, regret, resilience, and second acts don’t alienate younger audiences… they attract them.
+Stories about love, regret, resilience, and second acts don’t alienate younger audiences; they attract them.
 In a culture redefining middle age, experience has become aspirational.

 Experience Is the New Disruption